boldbi/bold-bi-docs/docs/working-with-dashboards/data-alerts.md

 ![Create Schedule Dashboard](/static/assets/visualizing-data/working-with-widgets/images/create-dashboard-schedule.png)

-Otherwise, click `Schedule` option from the side menu to create a schedule.
+Otherwise, click on the `Schedule` option in the side menu to create a schedule.

 ![Side Menu Schedule](/static/assets/visualizing-data/working-with-widgets/images/side-menu-schedule.png)

-Schedules can be created for respective dashboard.
-Enter the schedule `Name` and then `Data Alerts` needs to be enabled.
+Schedules can be created for each respective dashboard.
+Enter the schedule `Name`, and then enable `Data Alerts`.

 ![Enable Data Alert](/static/assets/visualizing-data/working-with-widgets/images/data-alert.png)

 ### Data Alert

-Data alert screen has the option to add conditions for the desired dashboards.
-Each condition has the source column name, aggregation, and target column to compare.
-A `Where Condition` can be added as globally or for each condition.
-After the successful validation, the user can be navigating to the next screen, otherwise, the error message displayed at the top of the dialog box and the screen remains exists until the successful validation.
+The Data Alert screen allows you to add conditions for the desired dashboards.
+Each condition includes the source column name, aggregation, and target column for comparison.
+A `Where Condition` can be added globally or for each individual condition.
+After successful validation, the user can navigate to the next screen.
+If there is an error, a message will be displayed at the top of the dialog box, and the screen will remain until successful validation.

-1. Select the `Widget` that you want to add the threshold condition and select any one of the `Condition`.
-By Default, the condition will be `Value Changes`.
+1. Select the `Widget` to which you want to add the threshold condition and choose one of the `Conditions`.
+By default, the condition will be `Value Changes`.

    ![select-column](/static/assets/visualizing-data/working-with-widgets/images/select-dataalert-widget.png)

-   1.`Value Changes` - Checks whether the filtered value changes and can be evaluated either expression or a single column.
+   1. `Value Changes` - Checks whether the filtered value changes and can be evaluated as either an expression or a single column.

    If it is an expression, the user can be notified when it satisfies the condition.

-   * The user can add the expression as per their need as follows.
+   * The user can add the expression as needed by following these steps:

        ![Condition Type 1](/static/assets/visualizing-data/working-with-widgets/images/condition-valuechanges.png)

-   * To switch the expression to a single column click on the close button as below,
+   * To switch the expression to a single column, click on the close button.

        ![valuechanges-removecomparisontarget](/static/assets/visualizing-data/working-with-widgets/images/valuechanges-removecomparisontarget.png)